liamondrop/traffic-sign-classifier/WRITEUP.md

 It's interesting to note that while the model was still 99.97% certain of its guess, this was the least confident of any of the guesses.
 The next most likely guess at 0.029% likelihood is a Stop sign, and behind that, at only 0.0001% likelihood is the correct prediction.

 When looking back at the data, I notice that the 50 km/h Speed Limit sign has 2,010 examples in the training set, which incidentally is the most represented class in the entire dataset.
 The 100 km/h Speed Limit sign only has 1,260 examples.
-So, a possible improvement to prediction accuracy could be made by ensuring each class is equally represented.
-This would, of course, greatly decrease the size of the dataset.
+So, again, a possible improvement to prediction accuracy could be made by ensuring each class is equally represented.

 In conclusion, I believe the model itself to be pretty robust.
-To get the accuracy above 99%, I think it necessary to augment the dataset, by ensuring all the classes are represented equally and by generating more skewed/partially cropped images.
+To get the accuracy above 99%, I think it necessary to augment the dataset, by ensuring all the classes are represented equally.